Studiestöd för utbildning på grundskole- och gymnasienivå

-Study with support from the Swedish Public Employment Service
+Study with support from the Public Employment Service

-There are several ways to prepare for studies Maybe you lack some qualifications or don't know what courses you should take.
-Or you are not sure if you want or are able to study.
-The Swedish Public Employment Service has many preparatory training courses that can help you.
-Talk to us for more information.
+There are many ways to prepare for studies.
+Maybe you don’t have a particular competence or you don’t know which study programme you should take.
+Or maybe you’re not sure whether you want or are able to study.
+The Public Employment Service has a number of motivational and guidance-based courses that can help you.

-There are several preparatory courses you can attend through the Employment Service to prepare for studies.
-Here are some examples:
+There are several motivational and preparatory courses you can take via the Public Employment Service to prepare you ahead of your studies.
+Here are a few examples: